 To explain, let us take an example of overhead water tank.

 The overhead tank is exposed to air because it is built at heights that includes the wind pressure over it.

-The water tank contains water which creates water pressure inside the tank.
-The shear wall resists these forces without any deflection.
+The water tank contains water which creates water pressure inside the tank, shear wall resists these forces without any deflection.

-The wall that is constructed to maintain an uneven level of the floor on two of its faces known as a retaining wall.
+The wall that is constructed to maintain an uneven level of the floor on its two faces known as a retaining wall.

 The wall that is built around the plot below the floor to retain soil at one end and land sliding after the earthwork on site are known as retaining wall.

 Retaining walls might be made RCC or CRS, while they are further divided into the following types: